ellysh/video-game-bots/ClickerBots/protection.md

         MsgBox(0, "Alert", "Clicker bot detected!")
     endif
 ```
 We have two measured time spans here: between first and second trigger actions, between second and third ones.
 If subtraction of these two time spans is less than 100 milliseconds it means that an user is able to repeat his actions with precision of 100 milliseconds.
 It is impossible for man but absolutely normal for a bot.
-Therefore, the protection system concludes that these actions have been emulated by a bot.
+Therefore, the protection system concludes that these actions have been simulated by a bot.
 The message box with "Clicker bot detected!" text will be displayed in this case.

 This is a full source of the [`TimeSpanProtection.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/TimeSpanProtection.au3) script with skipped content of `_KeyHandler` and `AnalyzeKey` functions:
 ```AutoIt